Cryptocurrency Creator Joins Interpol Red List After Leaking $40 Billion

-On Monday, the Korean Public Ministry asked Interpol for help in arresting Korean Do Kwon, one of the founders of the Luna and TerraUSD cryptocurrencies.
-Kwon’s empire is under investigation for causing nearly $40 billion in losses to investors around the world.
+The South Korean Public Ministry has asked Interpol (international police) for help in arresting Do Kwon, one of the creators of the Luna and TerraUSD cryptocurrencies.
+Kwon’s empire is under investigation for causing a loss of almost US$ 40 billion (more than R$ 200 billion) to several investors around the world.

-The request by the country’s authorities came after the South Korean court issued an arrest warrant against Kwon and five other people linked to digital currencies.
+The request by the country’s authorities was made on Monday, 19, and came after the South Korean court issued an arrest warrant against Kwon and five other people linked to digital currencies.
 The group is accused of violating South Korea’s capital regulations.

 Despite being considered a fugitive, Kwon stated on social media that he is not “on the run”.
 In the publication, he also said that he wants to collaborate with “any government agency”.